About the Dominican Republic

 Where We Serve in the Dominican Republic

-ISL Dominican Republic works primarily in the rural zone around Santo Domingo, focusing on many of the communities surrounding the Ozama River.
+ISL’s Dominican Republic service learning programs work primarily in the rural zone around Santo Domingo, focusing on many of the communities surrounding the Ozama River.
 People there do not have access to the national health program, leaving them vulnerable to disease and untreated injuries.
 They are able to visit small health centers, but they can only be diagnosed, not treated.
 It is common to see infectious diseases and malnutrition in these communities.
 Residents also suffer from a high rate of unemployment, and many face the cruel realities of child abuse, domestic violence, alcoholism, and drugs.
 Many people lack formal housing as well, living in makeshift homes with tin roofs.

 Haitian Border Region

 Volunteers to the Dominican Republic & Haiti will also spend some of their time working in a clinic a few miles across the border in the southeastern part of Haiti.
 Volunteers will not be lodged in Haiti, but will spend each night in the Dominican Republic, staying in towns next to the Haitian border.